WebberZone/better-search/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.2.0 =
-* New features and bug fixes.
-Upgrade highly recommended.
-Please do verify your settings after the upgrade.
+* New settings interface.
+Please verify settings on upgrade.
+For details on the update check the changelog and release post on https://webberzone.com
-Check the Changelog for details